zaydomar29/MVT-GARCH-SSM/Code/GARCH/Readme.md

 Returns: Filtered state means and variance, 1-step ahead forecasts and smoothed means and variances.  <br>

 **MvtKalFFBS**
-Details: Computes the backward-sampled states means and variances obtained once a Kalman-filter Iteration has run.  <br>
+Details: Computes the backward-sampled state means and variances obtained once a Kalman-filter Iteration has run.  <br>
 Arguments: Output from a Kalman Filter.  <br>
-Returns: Backward-sampled states means and variances.  <br>
+Returns: Backward-sampled state means and variances.  <br>

 **MvtLkhd**  <br>
-Details: Computes the log likelihood of the data given the parameter values.  <br>
+Details: Computes the log-likelihood of the data given the parameter values.  <br>
 Arguments: Data, GARCH parameters.  <br>
 Returns: Log of the likelihood of the model.  <br>